prabhakaran-jm/mergemind/HACKATHON_SUBMISSION.md

 ## 🏆 Project Overview

 **MergeMind** is a comprehensive AI-powered software development intelligence platform that transforms GitLab merge request data into actionable insights for engineering teams.
-Built specifically for the **Fivetran Challenge**, it demonstrates a complete end-to-end solution that exceeds all requirements while showcasing modern AI capabilities and cloud-native architecture.
+Built specifically for the **Fivetran Challenge** by a solo developer, it demonstrates a complete end-to-end solution that exceeds all requirements while showcasing modern AI capabilities and cloud-native architecture.

 ## ✅ Challenge Requirements Met